Q & R with Brad Jersak: In whom and when does the Holy Spirit “enter” us?

 That’s an excellent question, the answer to which has filled volumes of books for two millennia.
 My brief response will cover just the two major features of your question:

 First, “When does the Holy Spirit enter”?
-Some say we all “receive” the Spirit when we come to faith in Christ, others say it was at our baptism and still others associate the baptism of the Spirit as a subsequent occasion where there’s an outpouring with visible evidence.
-The debate over
+Some say we all “receive” the Spirit when we first come to faith in Christ, others say it happens at our baptism, while still others associate the “baptism of the Spirit” as a subsequent outpouring with some sort of visible evidence.
+Ironically, the debates around this question have been as unspiritual as any other factious religious debate.

-Of course, “enter” itself is a spatial metaphor, as if we were containers and only certain people had the Spirit in them and to various degrees (“be filled!”).
-But hang on, hasn’t the Spirit also been poured out “on all flesh” (Acts 2)?
+Of course, “enter” itself is a spatial metaphor.
+It sounds as if we are containers and only certain people has the Spirit “in” them and to various volumes (“be filled!”).
+But hang on, hasn’t the Spirit also been “poured out on all flesh” (Acts 2)?
 And didn’t Christ say the Spirit would testify as a witness concerning Christ?
-In other words, the Spirit doesn’t only direct Christians, but directs all people toward Christ.
+(John 15:26)?
+In other words, the Spirit doesn’t only guide Christians, but actively directs all people toward Christ.

 So there’s a both/and here that is illustrated beautifully in the story of Cornelius (Acts 10).
-First, the Spirit is a witness, leading Cornelius to Christ and then the Spirit also “falls on” and “fills” Cornelius as his heart responds to Christ.
-The Spirit had already “entered” Cornelius life as a guide on the path that then also culminated in his encounter with the Spirit’s power, confirming Peter’s message.
+First, the Spirit is a witness, actively leading Cornelius to Christ.
+And then as he hears the Good News of Jesus, Cornelius also experiences the Spirit “falls on” him and “fill him” as his heart responds to the gospel.
+The Spirit had already “entered” Cornelius’ life as a guide on the path… and the Spirit’s work culminates in Cornelius’ encounter with Jesus, confirming Peter’s message.

-What’s most important to me in this section is that the Spirit is all about transforming us: rescuing us from slavery to fear and bringing about our adoption as God’s children.
-The key phrase is, “By him we cry, Abba,” because the Spirit testifies that we are God’s children.
+What’s most important to me in this section is the Spirit’s work of transformation: rescuing us from slavery to fear and bringing us into our identity as God’s children.
+The key phrase is, “By him we cry, Abba,” because the Spirit testifies that we are God’s children (Romans 8:16).